Linear and Non-linear Continuum Solid Mechanics

-Authors: S. Hernández, University of A Coruña, SPAIN; A. N. Fontan, University of La Coruna, SPAIN
+Authors: Santiago Hernández, University of A Coruña, Spain and Arturo N. Fontan, University of A Coruña, Spain

 Deformable solids, that is to say, those which undergo changes in geometry when subjected to external loads or other types of solicitations, as well as other related topics are the focus of this book.